Performance

 ENDMETHOD.Suggestions

-Want to optimize your app even more?
-Here are a few tips:
+Want to tune your app further?
+A few tips:

-client->view_displaywhen necessary.
-Preferclient->view_model_updateso the UI5 framework only re-renders controls that have actually changed - Prefer
+client->view_displayonly when needed.
+Preferclient->view_model_updateso the UI5 framework only re-renders controls that have changed. - Prefer

-client->_bindand useclient->_bind_editonly when users need to make changes that are processed in the backend.
-Otherwise, it leads to unnecessary data transfers - Declare public attributes in your app class only for variables displayed in the frontend.
-This helps prevent the framework from accessing unused values
+client->_bind; useclient->_bind_editonly when users need to make changes the backend processes.
+Otherwise, you'll cause needless data transfers. - Declare public attributes in your app class only for variables shown on the frontend.
+This keeps the framework from reading unused values.

-- Follow standard ABAP best practices, such as reducing loops and using sorted tables, as you would in any other ABAP development project
+- Follow standard ABAP best practices, like cutting loops and choosing sorted tables, just like in any other ABAP project.

 Performance Issues?

-If you encounter performance issues, try creating a sample and submitting a pull request to the samples repository.
-We'd be happy to analyze it and see if we can make abap2UI5 even faster.
+If you hit performance issues, build a sample and submit a pull request to the samples repository.
+We're glad to analyze it and see whether abap2UI5 can be made even faster.